Illinois Compiled Statutes

 (4) The services provided by the programs shall include but not be limited

 (A) individual medical care, including prenatal care,

 (B) temporary, residential shelter for pregnant

 women, mothers and children when necessary.

 (C) a range of educational or counseling services.

 (D) comprehensive and coordinated social services,

-including substance abuse therapy groups for the treatment of alcoholism and other drug abuse and dependency; family therapy groups; programs to develop positive self-awareness; parent-child therapy; and residential support groups.
+including therapy groups for the treatment of substance use disorders; family therapy groups; programs to develop positive self-awareness; parent-child therapy; and residential support groups.